 For more than 35 years, the Wright State University School of Professional Psychology has offered a doctoral program that is both stimulating and innovative, while integrating a curriculum based on the practitioner model with hands-on clinical experience.
-If you are looking for a clinical psychology program that not only provides you with the skills to become a highly competent psychologist, but will enhance you personally, professionally and intellectually, then we invite you to look no further.
+If you are looking for a clinical psychology program that provides you with the skills to become a highly competent psychologist and will enhance you personally, professionally and intellectually, then we invite you to apply.

 Please contact us if you are interested in our program or have questions at firstname.lastname@example.org.

 Our Director of Admissions, Audwin Jones, can be reached at (937) 775-3492.